When You’re Worried About a Veteran or First Responder You Love

 Why Peer Support Matters

+Peer support connects individuals with others who share lived experience.
 For Veterans and First Responders, this matters because:

-- Trust comes faster
+- Trust forms faster

-- There’s less explaining
+- There’s less explaining needed

 - They feel understood instead of analyzed